BernardoManfriani/Sequential-penalty-method-adversarial-attack/README.md

   <img src="https://github.com/user-attachments/assets/351b730e-c42c-4fc2-a91e-201fc00a5d2f" width="800" alt="From 3 to 0" title="From 3 to 0"/>
 </p>

 - **Tau Values**: We tested different values for the hyperparameter tau to analyze its impact on the perturbation magnitude and misclassification rate.
-The results showed that smaller tau values resulted in smaller perturbations but required more iterations to achieve the target misclassification.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/c8987a5e-6e5e-4347-8aa3-6e88abe2db76" width="800" alt="From 8 to 1, tau0=1, rho=1.1" title="From 8 to 1, tau0=1, rho=1.2"/>
 </p>